 In my early days, I was fascinated by the way Ganesh Chaturthi was celebrated across the country with such a zeal & enthusiasm.
 I was captivated when Hindus & Muslims of my city came together to celebrate this festival with grandeaur year after year .
 It meant a lot to me specially after I witnessed communal violence in the early ninetees when Ayodhya & Mumbai were under fire.
 That day I thanked the person who had a vision to celebrate festivities this way which was instrumental in bringing people together culturally - irrespective of their caste and creed & and I was told it was Lokamanya Bal Gangadhar Tilak way back in 1894.

-.
+Post 1857, Tilak was the first popular leader of the Indian Independence Movement.
 Militant nationalism emerged in the first decade of the twentieth century and prominent among the revolutionaries was the trio Lal Bal Pal (Lala Lajpat Rai, Bal Gangadhar Tilak and Bipin Chandra Pal).
 Bal Gangadhar Tilak is considered as Father of Indian National Movement.
 He was a social reformer, freedom fighter, national leader, and a scholar of Indian history, sanskrit, hinduism, mathematics and astronomy.
 People loved him and accepted him as their leaders and so he was called 'Lokmanya Tilak'

 Vision